Security and Compliance

 The size of your business, the number and type of transactions you complete each year, and the methods you use to process transactions determine the level of compliance you must maintain and the complexity of the SAQ you must complete.
 One way to minimize the PCI Certification requirements that your company must address is to outsource all of your payment processing to a PCI Certified third party such as PaySimple so that your company systems are not utilized to store, process, or transmit cardholder data.

 Utilizing PaySimpleJS as part of your website checkout flow allows your customers to enter their credit card information in an iFrame hosted and secured by PaySimple.
-This gives you the ability to fully control the look, feel, and customer experience on your own website, while also keeping your systems out of scope for PCI Compliance.
-To learn more about how third party iFrames can be used to minimize PCI scope, read the PCI DSS Information Supplement: Best Practices for Securing E-commerce.
+This gives you the ability to fully control the look, feel, and customer experience on your own website, while also significantly limiting the components in your environment that are in scope for PCI Compliance to the webservers that host pages on which iFrames are implemented.

 If you also process transactions in other ways (such as swipe transactions using a PaySimple Mobile App), you may have different PCI requirements.
 Merchants who use their own servers to capture and transmit payment information have a significantly higher burden for PCI Compliance and must complete the complicated and lengthy SAQ-D.